XIMDEX/xcms/INSTALLATION.md

 ```

 ## B) Installing from Github with the Web Installer
-When Apache2 and PHP are running with the requested packages you have to download Ximdex CMS, move it to the final destination on your document root (i.e.: /var/www/myximdex, in some cases this may be /var/www/html/), set directory permissions and file owners (user/group) in harmony with your web server configuration and configure it using your web browser pointing to the desired URL (i.e.: http://yourhost/myximdex).
+When Apache2 and PHP are running with the requested packages, download Ximdex CMS, move it to the final destination on your document root (i.e.: /var/www/myximdex, in some cases this may be /var/www/html/), set directory permissions and file owners (user/group) and configure it using your web browser pointing to the desired URL (i.e.: http://yourhost/myximdex).
 You will need root access to a unix console to execute some steps...

 ### Requirements
 *  A terminal with Telnet or SSH.
-*  A user with enough permissions to create the directory where Ximdex CMS will be installed (under a document root for your web server)
+*  A user with the power to create the directory where Ximdex CMS will be installed (under a document root for your web server)
 *  Enough free space in the filesystem.
 See 'conf/diskspace.php' file for further information.
 *  A **database server** like *MySQL Server* (>= 5.7) or *MariaDB* (>= 10.2) and a database user that can create the Ximdex Database.
     i.e. you can execute in a terminal console for MySQL server: